simplymadeapps/simple_scheduler/README.md

 to execute when the server comes back online.
 The `expires_after` value will be used to determine if it's too late to run the job at the actual run time.

-All jobs are scheduled in the future using the `SimpleScheculder::FutureJob`.
+All jobs are scheduled in the future using the `SimpleScheduler::FutureJob`.
 This wrapper job does the work of evaluating the current time and determining if the scheduled job should run.
 See [Handling Expired Jobs](#handling-expired-jobs).